U.S. DDGN-168 Raymond Fox Nuclear Guided Missile Destroyer:

 Mega Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire burst).
 Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.

-Rate of Fire: One at a time or in volleys of 2, 4, 8, 16, 32, or 48 missiles for the whole launcher per melee.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), eight (8), sixteen (16), thirty-two (32), or 48 missiles for the whole launcher per melee.
 Missile cells are automatically reloaded and are ready to fire next melee.

 Payload: 96 missile cells in launcher with reload systems for each cell (1 reload each cell).
 One long range missile or two medium range missiles may be carried per cell but reload must be the same load out as well.
 The ship will often carry 24 cells with two medium range missiles each and the other cells loaded with one long range missile each.

 Mega Damage: By Medium torpedo warhead type (See revised Rifts torpedoes for details.)